omermbashir/5-card-kuhn-poker/README.md

 > **A game theory solver that finds Nash equilibrium strategies in poker through iterative self-play**

-An advanced algorithm implementation that solves 5-card Kuhn Poker for ε-Nash equilibrium (ε < 0.01).
-Originally developed for my Master's thesis at University College Dublin (2018), this Python implementation demonstrates expertise in game theory, algorithm design, and mathematical optimization.
+This is my attempt at solving 5-card Kuhn Poker for ε-Nash equilibrium (ε < 0.01) without using counter factual regret minimizaton.
+Originally developed for my Master's thesis at University College Dublin (2018).

-## 🎯 Key Highlights

-- **Implements complex game theory research in production-ready Python code**
-- **Demonstrates algorithmic thinking** with iterative self-improvement
-- **Applies mathematical optimization** to find Nash equilibria
-- **Production-quality code** with comprehensive testing and documentation
-- **Efficient solver** converging in 10-30 minutes on modern hardware

 ## Overview